The center of the asymptotic Hecke category and unipotent character sheaves: The center of the asymptotic Hecke category

 \begin{remark} Let $K(\mathcal{C})$ denote the Grothendieck ring of a multifusion category $\mathcal{C}$.
-By definition, it is a multifusion ring by choosing the equivalences classes of the simple objects as basis elements.
+By definition, it is a multifusion ring by choosing the equivalence classes of the simple objects as basis elements.

-By \cite[Section 5.2]{elias.will16} the asymptotic Hecke category is rigid and pivotal.
+By \cite[Section 5.2]{elias.will16}, the asymptotic Hecke category is rigid and pivotal.
 We have seen in \Autoref{rem:duflo} that the asymptotic Hecke algebra $J_c$ is multifusion if $c$ is finite.
 Therefore, $\mathcal{H}_W^c$ is a multifusion category.
-The sum $\bigoplus_{d\in D}B_d$ for $D$ the set of Duflo involutions is then the unit of $\mathcal{H}_W^c$. \end{remark}
+The sum $\bigoplus_{d\in D_c}B_d$ for $D_c$ the intersection of the Duflo involutions $D$ with the cell $c$ is then the unit of $\mathcal{H}_W^c$. \end{remark}